hirenab/api_testing_framework/README.md

 - HTML Report Generation for test results with live logs
 - Modular and Reusable test functions for Efficient testing workflows
 - Easily extensible framework with New test cases or API endpoints, Including error handling for invalid inputs

+## Testcase cover

+- Verify user can create a new user successfully.
+- Verify user can get user details successfully.
+- Verify user can update user details successfully.
+- Verify user can delete a user successfully.
+- Verify user cannot create a user with an invalid email.
+- Verify user cannot create a user without required fields.
+- Verify user cannot update user with an invalid email.
+- Verify user cannot create a user with a duplicate email.
+- Verify user cannot get details of a non-existent user.
+- Verify user cannot update a user with empty fields.
+- Verify access is denied with an invalid token.
+- Verify user cannot delete a non-existent user.
+- Verify invalid HTTP method handling.

 ## Setup and Installation